-Number of telephone calls to an operator responded to within 30 seconds means the number of calls to an operator or customer service operator that were answered within 30 seconds.
-In the case of an IVR8 system the measurement period commences at the time that the customer selects an operator option.
+Number of telephone calls to an operator responded to within 30 seconds means the number of calls to a call centre operator that were answered within 30 seconds (in the case of an IVR system the measurement period commences at the time that the customer selects an option indicating they wish to speak with a call centre operator).

-Total number of telephone calls to an operator means the total number of calls received by a retailer that were handled by an operator or customer service operator, and in the case of an IVR system covers the number of calls where the customer has selected the relevant operator option (i.e., indicated they wish to be connected to an operator or Customer Service Officer).
-This indicator excludes all calls that do not require operator attention, including IVR calls where the customer does not select an operator option, and calls that were terminated before an operator option was selected.
+Total number of telephone calls to an operator means the total number of calls received by a retailer that were handled by a call centre operator and, in the case of an IVR system covers the number of calls where the customer has selected an option indicating they wish to speak with a call centre operator.